badetitou/badetitou.github.io/research/_posts/2018-02-27-SmartTestStrategies.md

 ## Dynamic

-The dynamic strategy is faster and more precise but, it need a cache to be really used.
+The dynamic strategy is faster and more precise but, it needs a cache to be really used.

 There are two dynamic approaches